osnr/TabFS/tabfs.md

 want it to survive as long as a normal file would, unlike most browser tabs today)

+(the combination of these last 3 TODOs may be a very powerful, open, dynamic, flexible programming environment where you can bring whatever external tools you want to bear, everything is live in your browser, you never need to restart...)

 ## Setup

 **disclaimer**: this extension is an experiment.
 I think it's cool and